Skip to content

 JDBC-Based Authentication and Authorization

-This Swiftlet authenticates users and authorizes their actions by querying a relational database using JDBC.
-User credentials, group assignments, queue and topic permissions, and resource limits are all managed externally in the database.
-The Swiftlet executes configurable SQL statements to retrieve this information, enabling centralized, dynamic, and scalable access control.
+This Swiftlet authenticates users and authorizes operations by querying a relational database using configurable SQL statements.
+User credentials, group memberships, queue and topic grants, and resource limits are all retrieved from the database.
+The JDBC connection parameters (driver, URL, credentials) and SQL statements are fully configurable, allowing integration with a wide range of database schemas.

 Resource Limit Enforcement

-Resource limits (such as maximum connections, sessions, temporary queues, producers, and consumers) are enforced per user based on their assigned resource limit group, as defined in the database.
+Resource limits (such as maximum connections, sessions, temporary queues, producers, and consumers) are enforced per user via resource limit groups, retrieved using resourcelimitgroups-select.
+The Swiftlet tracks connection counts and denies new connections if limits are exceeded.

 Configuration Example: